HappyCerberus/cpp-coding-interview/manuscript/002_lists_001_theory.md

 However, if we limit ourselves, there are a few alternatives to *std::list* and *std::forward_list*.

 If we want to capture the structure of a linked list with reference stability, we can rely on the previously mentioned combination of a *std::vector* and a *std::unique_ptr*.
-This approach doesn't give us any *O(1)* operations or iterator stability; however, this approach is often used during interviews.
+This approach doesn't give us any *O(1)* operations or iterator stability; however, this approach is often used during interviews{i: "custom list!simple"}.

 {caption: "Representing the structure of a linked list using a std::vector and std::unique_ptr."}
 ```cpp